bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

         },
     )

-    // Sign with the owner of the paint (Alice) const signedTransfer = BigchainDB.Transaction
+    // Sign with the key of the owner of the painting (Alice) const signedTransfer = BigchainDB.Transaction
         .signTransaction(createTranfer, alice.privateKey)
     conn.postTransaction(signedTransfer)